 Areas of clinical research interest for Professor Rutella’s team include:

-Elements of this research work focus on the challenges encountered with the effective treatment of acute myeloid leukaemia (AML) and combine systems biology approaches (targeted immune gene expression and micro-RNA profiling, spatially-resolved digital protein profiling-immunohistochemistry, multi-parameter flow cytometry, data mining and bioinformatics expertise) with AML patient-derived xenograft (PDX) models for preclinical testing of novel pharmaceutical agents to:
+Elements of this research work focus on the challenges encountered with the effective treatment of acute myeloid leukaemia (AML) and combine systems biology approaches (targeted immune gene expression and miRNA profiling, spatially-resolved transcriptomic/proteomic profiling, spectral flow cytometry, computational immunology and bioinformatics expertise) to: